 Women get discouraged when they fail to stick to their healthy routines.
 It’s all right, Pulley reassures them: “Don’t give up.
 OK, that happened, but that doesn’t mean you have to give up all the goals and healthy behaviors you’ve established.
 Forgive yourself and move on.”

 Virginia Women’s Center now offers our patients a wellness program that incorporates weight management.
 Approaches include nutrition education, medication and psychological counseling, and all are medically supervised by a board-certified specialist in weight loss.
 Best of all, it can be covered by your insurance.
-An initial consult with Dr. Peter Wilbanks or Nurse practitioner Kelly Yeong is required to enter the program.
+An initial consult with Dr. Peter Wilbanks, Dr. Karen Jefferson or nurse practitioner Kelly Yeong is required to enter the program.
 Let us help you be the best possible you.